 - 3. Make the applicable changes and select Save. - If you are editing user roles, you must select district and school before clicking Add Role.
-The Selected Roles will appear in a list on the left. - If you are adding a teacher role, you will need to include a TEACH ID or a local ID for the user and then select the content area for test administration. - Protip: A teacher account must be active in NexteraTM Admin to appear in the drop-down list of teachers to be selected and associated to a class.
+The Selected Roles will appear in a list on the left. - Protip: A teacher account must be active in Nextera[TM] Admin to appear in the drop-down list of teachers to be selected and associated to a class.